tilap/backend-engineer-test/NOTES.md

 - `npm run lint`: code linting with fix
 - `npm run test`: test feature with jest

+Add env var `SHOW_DEBUG=1` when running script to get the error logs on script fail

 ## Features inputs:

 1. Overlapping months of experience with the same skill(s) should not be counted twice, see assets/months-overlap.png